 - The X-Arcade acts like a keyboard when using the default USB cable that comes with it (just like on a PC), the Xarcade2Jstick user-space daemon (made by Florian Müller) will make it act like 2 gamepads instead.
 The trackball acts like a mouse.
 Use the layout below when setting up your controllers.

-- You can instead use our Xbox 360 adapter to make it act like 2 Xbox 360 gamepads which gives you more functions such as switching between analog and D-Pad controls and is probably easier overall since you don't have to use the Xarcade2Jstick, but there is the extra cost of the adapters involved.
+- You can instead use our Tri-mode PCB or Xbox 360 adapter to make it act like 2 Xbox 360 gamepads which gives you more functions such as switching between analog and D-Pad controls and is probably easier overall since you don't have to use the Xarcade2Jstick, but there is the extra cost of the hardware involved.